The Linera banner

 • Epoch: A period of time when a particular set of validators with particular voting weights can certify new blocks.
 Since each chain has to transition explicitly from one epoch to the next, epochs can overlap.

-• Genesis configuration: The configuration determining the state of a newly created network; the voting weights of the initial set of validators, the initial fee structure, and initial chains that the network starts with.
+• Genesis Configuration: The configuration determining the state of a newly created network; the voting weights of the initial set of validators, the initial fee structure, and initial chains that the network starts with.

 • Inbox: A commutative data structure storing incoming messages for a given chain.